20+ Insider Small Balcony Garden Ideas to Make You Look Like a Pro

 An Apartment Balcony Dining Ideas With Wicker Furniture, Barbecue & Chairs

 If you love outdoor barbecue like me, then a balcony grill is a perfect fit!
-You can even add a herb or vegetable garden for mega-fresh ingredients.
-Below are some plant options:
+Like, you can even add a herb or vegetable garden, perhaps basil or tomatoes for mega-fresh ingredients.
+Here are some options to try:

 VeggiesCole crops, Beans, Chilies, Peppers, Tomatoes, Squash, etc.